 - Process evaluation

 Assesses how the program was implemented and whether it was implemented as intended.
 Key focus areas may include the quality and effectiveness of the rural obesity program.

 Assesses program effects and is used to make recommendations for future program improvements.
 Key focus areas may include expected and unexpected outcomes and program reach.

 For detailed information about the evaluation designs and frameworks that can be used for rural obesity programs, see Evaluation Design in the Rural Community Health Toolkit.

 Evaluations: Part 6 in a Series on Practical Evaluation Methods

-Provides an overview of quasi-experimental evaluations along with an explanation of the various types, and describes the circumstances under which this type of study is appropriate.
+An overview of quasi-experimental evaluations with an explanation of the various types and descriptions of the circumstances under which type of study is appropriate.